sundarnagarajan/rdp-thinbook-linux/faq.md

 - Again: **ONLY when the RDP symbol appears**, press F7 I have always seen it work the first or second time. **This is a limitation with the RDP Thinbook firmware and there is nothing that can be done to fix it**

+### Question: Why are there TWO sound cards listed in the Sound applet on the Hardware tab?
+The card named ```Intel HDMI/DP LPE Audio``` **presumably** controls sound going out over HDMI.
+I have not tested this (yet), since I don't have a HDMI speaker / receiver that I can easily connect the RDP Thinbook to

 ### Question:Everything seems to work, but there is no sound output
 This should now be fixed - in the remastered ISO (and in an install derived from it), I now explicitly set the default output (sink) for Pulseaudio to be ```alsa_output.platform-bytcht_es8316.HiFi__hw_bytchtes8316__sink```